 - Birch Aquarium features 60+ marine life habitats and showcases research by Scripps Oceanography scientists on climate, earth and ocean science.
 Learn all about their newest tenants, the Little Blue Penguins, see what’s happening in the Giant Kelp Forest and get close to sea stars, anemones and more at Tidepool Plaza. http://aquarium.ucsd.edu

-Discover fascinating facts about tornados, electricity, microorganisms and outer space, and watch a film under the Giant Dome IMAX Theater.
-Catch the Sustainable City exhibition before it closes on Sept.
-5. www.fleetscience.org
+- Discover fascinating facts about tornados, electricity, microorganisms and outer space, and watch a film under the Giant Dome IMAX Theater at Fleet Science Center. www.fleetscience.org

 - Bring history (and STEM) to life with an audio tour aboard one of America’s longest-serving aircraft carriers—the USS Midway.
 Climb into cockpits, test flight simulators, and chat with one of the Midway’s volunteer docents, who love to share personal stories and military knowledge. www.midway.org

-- Enjoy a unique collection of air and spacecrafts and explore interactive flight simulators at the San Diego Air & Space Museum.
+- Enjoy a unique collection of air and spacecraft and explore interactive flight simulators at the San Diego Air & Space Museum.
 Ask about the Little Engineers program for ages 2–5. www.sandiegoairandspace.org

 - Discover the junction of imagination and engineering at the San Diego Model Railroad Museum.
 Experience San Diego’s railway history brought to life through fascinating scale model exhibits.
-New expanded hours: Tuesday–Sunday, 11–4. www.sdmrm.org
+Kids ages 12 and under now get free admission every day! www.sdmrm.org

 - San Elijo Lagoon Ecological Reserve is one of San Diego County’s largest wetlands (979 acres).
 Discover more than seven miles of trails (some ADA-accessible) that now connect to Annie’s Canyon Trail—a popular quarter-mile loop through sandstone walls that offers epic coastal views from the summit.